otheiner/string_art/README.md

 <img src="https://github.com/otheiner/thread_art/blob/main/assets/photo.png" width="450">

 And this is how the art is made.
 The string starts on nail 0 (you can see the line starting on the right side of the frame) and then it continues as one continuous thread.
-You can see the process of creation below (using 2000 lines and 236 nails):
+You can see the process of creation below (if the animation is not running, refresh this page):

 <img src="https://github.com/otheiner/thread_art/blob/main/assets/animation.gif" width="450">